Tiv people: History

 The Tiv came into contact with European culture during the colonial period.
 During November 1907 to spring 1908, an expedition of the Southern Nigeria Regiment led by Lieutenant-Colonel Hugh Trenchard came into contact with the Tiv.
-Trenchard brought gifts for the tribal chiefs.
+Trenchard brought gifts for the elders.
 Subsequently, roads were built and trade links established between Europeans and the Tiv.
-But before construction of roads began, a missionary named Mary Slessor went throughout the region seeing to the people's needs.
+But before the construction of roads began, a missionary named Mary Slessor went throughout the region seeing to the people's needs.

+The Tiv people and their lands were hence the last area in Nigeria of consequence to be brought under the British control.